Balikas4/Rented/README.md

 ## Platform Features

-### 1. Item Variety
+### 1. User and admin accounts

-Rented provides a diverse range of items available for rent, ensuring that users can find what they need for various occasions and purposes.
+Rented provides a structure for platfrom to manage on different levels.

 ### 2. User-Friendly Experience